 6. Move on swiftly to the Arena di Verona

 That’s right!
 The Coliseum in Rome is not the only amphitheatre in Italy!
 Say what?!
 It’s these types of structures that fascinate me about Verona.
-This arena still hosts massive-scale performances and is one of the best preserved structures of its kind.
+The Arena di Verona still hosts massive-scale performances and is one of the best preserved structures of its kind – after Rome’s Colosseum and the amphitheatre of Capua it is the third largest amphitheatre in Italy.
 It was built in the first half of the 1st century AD and has hosted live concerts of The Who, Whitney Houston, Paul McCartney, Kiss and…One Direction.

-Impressed by the Arena di Verona?
+- Impressed by the Arena di Verona?
 You need to visit the Coliseum in Rome if you haven’t already!
-Head on over here for my city guide to Rome, Italy!
+Head on over here for my Rome city guide

 Pin this for later!